sqlsizer/ps-sqlsizer/README.md

 - Step 1: Provide configuration
     - Queries that define initial data (the table rows with colors)
-    - (Optional) Color map that allow to configure forced colors for the tables
+    - (Optional) Color map that allow to configure forced colors for the tables and limits

 - Step 2: Execute `Find-Subset` function to find the subset you want
 - Step 3: Copy data to new db or just do your own processing of the subset